Krizzu/RunNodeConsole/README.md

 1. Add this to Package Manager
 2. Add binding to the script on install
 3. Instead of opening Nodejs everytime, find its Process ID, close it and re-run
+4. Make it work on linux/os x - currently works only on Windows

 ## How to